 A series of posters

 We made a series of posters with different dominated elements: word, graphic, and photograph.
 Accordingly, the abstraction level varies with word the highest, photograph the least, and graphics in the middle.
 First of all, it suits the different comprehension of people.
-Kids are more likely to be attracted by graphics while higher educated people may find words more profound.
+Kids are more likely to be attracted by graphics while other people may find words more profound.
 Secondly, the series contains heterogeneity at low level that attracts people without losing the strength of the main idea as a whole.

 However…